 - In class, time is made for children to show particular achievements from a lesson or home learning and praise is given. - Celebrations (smiley faces, ticks, stickers) lead to team points.
-These may be for a positive attitude to learning, exemplary behaviour, demonstrating our Christian values, e.g. showing resilience or being honest about their learning.

-In EY and KSI three celebrations equals a team point.
+These may be for a positive attitude to learning, appropriate behaviour, demonstrating our Christian values, being polite and helpful etc. In EY and KSI three celebrations equals a team point.